12.08.2025 / visitraseborg

 Seaside idyll

-After Basatorget, the next stop on our outing is Stallörsparken.
+After Basatorget, the next stop is Stallörsparken.
 There the children play in the town’s most popular playground, the Lion Park.
 The beach is filled with swimmers and sunbathers and all kinds of events are held.

-On summer Tuesdays, the evening market on Strandallén brings together locals and summer guests.
+On summer Tuesdays, the market on Strandallén brings together locals and summer guests.
 Here visitors can hunt bargains or enjoy delicious crêpes in the Finnish way.

 On the other side of the beach, at the end of Strandallén, stands one of the town’s most important landmarks, namely restaurant Knipan.
 It is said that when the restaurant was planned, the restaurant quota of Ekenäs was already filled and therefore the construction of Knipan wasn’t authorized.
 However, a loophole was found, and that is why Knipan was built on poles in the sea.